Alex Calvo-García

-Alejandro "Alex" Calvo-García (born 1 January 1972), sometimes known as Jandro, is a Spanish retired professional footballer who played as a midfielder.
+Alejandro "Alex" Calvo-García (born 1 January 1972), sometimes known as Jandro, is a Spanish former professional footballer who played as a midfielder.

 Career

 García was born in Ordizia, Gipuzkoa.
 After unsuccessfully emerging through Real Sociedad's youth ranks and playing with amateurs SD Beasain, he started his professional career with local SD Eibar also in the Basque Country, often playing as a forward.
 Over two seasons in the Segunda División, he scored four goals in 47 games, two of those in a 2–2 away draw with CA Osasuna on 11 December 1994.

 In October 1996, aged 24, García joined English club Scunthorpe United on a free transfer.
 On 29 May 1999, his goal in the play-off final against Leyton Orient secured The Iron promotion to the Second Division.

 During his spell at Glanford Park, García made 280 appearances and scored 45 times.
 He left at the end of the 2003–04 campaign, returning to Spain.